danielpozsar/grogupy/docs/source/tutorials/input_formats.rst

 scfxcforientation, *by default [0, 0, 1]*
     The direction of the exchange field in the original DFT calculation.
-    Usually the system is set up in a way that the magnetic moments are parallel to the Z direction.
+    Usually the system is set up in a way that the spin moments are parallel to the Z direction.

 refxcforientations, *by default [[1, 0, 0], [0, 1, 0], [0, 0, 1]]*